XRaise blog

 Is Notion better than Confluence?

-Notion is better for flexibility and startup speed.
+Notion is better for flexibility, speed, and cross-functional startup workflows.
 Confluence is better for structured documentation, Jira-connected teams, and engineering-heavy companies.

 Is Google Docs enough for a startup?